netopiapayments/doc.netopia-payments.com/docs/get-started/03-point-of-sale.md

 A point of sale is a web app or an online shop - on the tech side we support many programming languages (PHP, Java, Python, Ruby, Javascript) and a wide range of ecommerce platforms (WordPress, Magento, OpenCart, PrestaShop).
 :::

-### Setting up a Point of Sale
+## Setting up

 To set up a fully operational point of sale, follow these three steps:

-#### 1. Create the Point of Sale
+### Step 1 - Create the Point of Sale
-Define the details such as the name, URL, and platform.
-Obtain the point of sale signature and encryption keys, which are essential for the technical implementation.
+Create a new Point of Sale in the [Netopia Admin Dashboard](https://admin.netopia-payments.com).
+Define the details such as name, URL, and platform.
+Once created, you can obtain the signature and encryption keys, which are essential for the technical implementation.

-#### 2. Integrate the Payment Feature on Your E-commerce Platform
+### Step 2 - Integrate the Netopia payment solution

 Use the provided documentation tailored to your chosen e-commerce platform.
-For custom web apps, you can integrate the payment feature using our SDKs.
+For custom web apps, you can integrate the payment solution using our SDKs.

-#### 3. Request Validation of the Technical Implementation
+### Step 3 - Request validation of the technical implementation

-Once the integration is complete, email implementare@netopia.ro to request final validation.
-Our technical support team will activate your point of sale, enabling you to start receiving payments.
+Once the integration is complete, email implementare@netopia.ro to request the final validation.
+Our technical support team will activate your Point of Sale, enabling you to start receiving payments.

 ---

+## Detailed instructions

 Let's detail those steps one by one:

 ### Step 1 - Create the point of sale